ceramic-sf/quick-boi-source/bolq.md

 - Encourages parties to self-criticise when they lose because their policies must be the reason (rather than the policy of another in the coalition).
 - Any repeated losing encourages parties to create new policies and be very open about that.

 *Two party systems allow for very clear signals to the parties to improve over time.
-There is accountability when there are errors and clear incentives to change to become somethign that society wants.*
+There is accountability when there are errors and clear incentives to change to become something that society wants.*

 ### Democracy is about peaceful dethroning